When my littlest turned two and “Happy Birthday” had been sung and candles had been blown out, he turned to us and asked for a fork.

 Now, I’m going to be straight with you.
 I love Jenni – and not just because she use to stop by my house with a plate of homemade marshmallows every now and then – but I didn’t think this book was for me.
 I am not a food artisan.
-I am a mom who yells “WHOOP!” every time I discover a real-food recipe that can be made in under five minutes.
+I am a mom who fist pumps every time I discover a delicious recipe that can be made in under five minutes.

 But you know what?
 I was wrong – this book is for everyone.
 If you married a Paleo Pastries for Dummies with a five star chef’s cookbook, you’d have My Paleo Patisserie.
 And more importantly, you’d have eclairs and tiramisu.

-Yes, it takes more than five minutes.
-(Usually a lot more.)
-And yes, it’s a special occasion thing.
-But you know what?
+Yes, it takes more than five minutes, but you know what?
 It’s so much better than baking a cake which your friends politely remark “must be healthy.”
 That’s crunchy mama code for “Your food tastes like a yoga mat,” by the way.

 - 4 large eggs